 Are there smarter, greener options?
 I really want to take another step towards sustainable living with LED holiday lights and go more green this holiday season.

-While shopping at my local hardware store, I noticed the store has a ever widening selection affordable LED holiday lights.
-Its about time!
+While shopping at my local hardware store, I noticed the store has an ever widening selection affordable LED holiday lights.
+It’s about time!
 Green Blizzard recently bashed those holding out and still using old-fashioned incandescents instead of switching to LEDs in the Get Real with LED post.
 Now there is no excuse not to be able to achieve sustainable living with LED holiday lights.

 The Washington Post reports that 500,000 U.S. homes could be powered for a year with the energy consumed by one season of holiday lights.
 I figure my old outdoor lights were costing $70 per season in electricity – the same amount of electricity used to power a large window air conditioner.
 Now with the LED lights, it only costs me $12, which is equivalent to burning a 100-watt incandescent bulb.
-These new LED lights actually pay for themselves in first year or so.
-What used to consumer 1300 watts per hour is now only consuming about 100 watts, total !
+These new LED lights actually pay for themselves in the first year or so.
+What used to consume 1300 watts per hour is now only consuming about 100 watts, total!

 Plus, they last a lot longer and can be linked end-to-end up to 50 strings in a row for easier installation.
 A box of LED bulbs costs about 20 cents per bulb, versus the incandescents, which run about 5 cents per bulb.